Professional Certificate in Leading Smart Communities

 Peterson was the Republican candidate for California Secretary of State in 2014.

 Dr. Jonathan Reichental is the CEO of Human Future, a global business and technology education, advisory, and investment firm.
 He is the former Chief Information Officer (CIO) for the City of Palo Alto, and a multiple award-winning technology leader whose 30-year career has spanned both the private and public sectors.
 In 2017, he was named one of the top 100 CIOs in the world and in 2016 he was named a top influential CIO in the United States.
 Reichental is also recognized as a global thought leader on a number of emerging trends including urban innovation and blockchain technology.
 In 2013 he was recognized as one of the 25 doers, dreamers, and drivers in government in America.
 He also won a best CIO in Silicon Valley award and a national IT leadership prize.
 His innovative work in government has also been recognized by the White House.
 Reichental is an adjunct professor at several universities including UC Berkeley and the University of San Francisco.
 He is a popular writer and online host, producing several highly successful online courses with LinkedIn Learning.
 He co-authored The Apps Challenge Playbook and he is a frequent public speaker on a wide range of technology and business-related topics.
 He co-hosts the popular podcast, Drinking Wine Talking Tech.
-He is currently working on his latest book about Smart Cities for Wiley & Co. (release date: Summer 2020)
+In the summer of 2020, he published his latest book about Smart Cities for Wiley & Co.

 This seminar is hosted by the Davenport Institute for Public Engagement and Civic Leadership.